by Jeff Knox

 Buyers tend to prefer viewing homes without the owner present.
 When selling a home yourself, this is not possible.
 You may also attract fewer buyers, because not everyone is comfortable handling real estate transactions on their own.
 Buyers who feel intimidated by this process will likely consult with a Realtor®, and will consequently avoid viewing any “for sale by owner” homes.

-Buyers hate when the owner of a property is around during the showing.
-Allow me to repeat, buyers hate when the owner of the home is present during a showing.
+Many folks who list their home as a for sale by owner make the mistake of thinking their presence at the home will "sell" the property by pointing out all the great qualities.
+However, buyers hate when the owner of a property is around during the showing.
+Allow me to repeat, buyers HATE when the owner of the home is present during a showing.
 I liken it to the feeling you get when you start shopping for that new car.
 Do you want the car salesperson approaching you as soon as you get out of your vehicle and then hanging around with you as you look at the vehicles on the lot?
 Most people would answer no. This is the same exact feeling potential buyers get if a seller is at their home during a showing.

 Pressuring a buyer does not sell a home.
-Having what the buyer wants in upgrades, # of bedrooms, neutral paint colors, etc is what sells a home.
+Having what the buyer wants in upgrades, # of bedrooms, neutral paint colors, pricing the home correctly, etc is what sells a home.
 Good Realtors® know exactly what sells a home and they can help you with these issues.

 The last & most important thing I've learned/heard when a seller is present is this - 99% of buyers personally tell me that it is "uncomfortable" and "awkward" when a seller is present at the showing of their own home.